Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 First, navigate to the app/src/components/SecretBox/ContractApi.ts file.
 This file contains all the functions related to interacting with our RichieRich smart contract.
 It is imported by the SecretBox.vue component, and you can see the SecretBox component is used in the App.vue top-level parent component.

-Your task is to complete the code to initialize secret.js Secret Network client.
+Your task is to complete the code to initialize the secret.js Secret Network client.
 The code here would be similar to what you do in Secret Counter Box, which is an introductory box.
 SecretNetworkClient is a class that contains account information and useful methods for performing transactions, queries and so on.

 ```ts